dave-schmidt-dev/web-scraper/nvcc-spring-2026/ARCHITECTURE.md

 ## 🏗️ High-Level Design

-The project is split into two main phases:
+The project is split into three main phases:

 1. **Data Collection (Scraping)**: Getting the raw information from the internet.
 2. **Data Visualization**: Turning that raw information into something easy to read.
+3. **Schedule Optimization**: Finding the best course combinations based on your requirements.

 ### The "Pipeline"